 So, how to make campaigns spam filter resistant?

 However, the definition of spam is being updated constantly, as ISPs come up with new spam-filter algorithms to prevent abusers from invading inboxes.
 That’s why marketers need to adjust their strategies constantly to ensure compliance with the most recent regulations and technologies.

 Before you get help from professionals, (yes, you can outsource such solutions) you should implement the most obvious strategies:

 - test your messages in the major ISP inboxes before you send to entire lists;

 - keep up-to-date with the most important laws and regulations, such as CAN-SPAM;

 - build a good reputation for your brand and keep your recipients engaged;

 This is just a start.
-For more tips to seamless inbox delivery, download our comprehensive white paper: The Deliverability Success Guide.
+For more tips to seamless inbox delivery, download our free guide: Email Deliverability from A to Z.

 And if you’d like to share your experiences and tips on avoiding spam filters, take the floor and post a comment.
 They’re always welcome.

 Download our free guide and learn how to make sure that your deliverability is pitch-perfect with tips from a deliverability manager at GetResponse.
 Nurture relationships, learn how to tackle list building, and make sure that the content you send doesn't raise up any flags.